January 19, 2019

 Cockrell Service Center

-After the Colonneh Summit, Arrowmen gather for a night of celebration at the annual Colonneh Lodge OA banquet each January.
+OA Banquet: After the Colonneh Summit, Arrowmen gather for a night of celebration.
 Together, Arrowmen share an appreciation for the outgoing officers, recognize the Chapter of the Year, bestow awards on outstanding Arrowmen and celebrate the past year’s accomplishments.

 The following awards are presented at the banquet.
-Applications are due December 31st:
+Applications are for the Arrowman Achievement Award and Clan Sashes are due December 31st:

 Arrowman Achievement Award